squeeton/the-dim/~Sessions/2025-11-05 Session Note.md

 it is wounded, and sprints by being chased by [[Shoveltooth Boar]]s

 we had to make wis saves.
-anya lost and had to tell her what she was thinking about and some entity is pleased with anyas arsonic tendencies.
+[[anya]] lost and had to tell her what she was thinking about and some entity is pleased with anyas arsonic tendencies.

 there is a woman standing in the road. dreadlocks, bare feet, sheathes, daggers, bone.

+we have dreams of being hunted by [[Hykla]]

+we find thornrush
+a brambley brush with long fang like spines. its choking out other plants. as we move we can hear chewing sounds. the sounds of carcasses being eaten.

+impaled on the spines are a couple humanoids this couple of werewolves are being prometheused. in a state of healing permenant damage. they are put there as an example.

+we saw through the thorns to free these people. they have trouble communicating. they ask about us and we tell them we're here to kill [[Hykla]]

+the woman hunches over and protects the man. i offer them water and they drink it greedily.

+theyre not werewolves by choice. they were strung up because they refused the hunt. they were punished by [[Hykla]]

+everything that hunts hykla sees. we cannot surprise him. i gave them some supplies. they are unsure what causes the curse to take effect.